python/cpython/Doc/tutorial/datastructures.rst

 .. method:: list.extend(L)
    :noindex:

-   Extend the list by appending all the items in the given list.
+   Extend the list by appending all the items from the iterable *L*.
 Equivalent to ``a[len(a):] = L``.